-The 1,000-Piece Brand: Why Building Your Business Feels Like an Unsolvable Puzzle
+Why Building Your Business Can Feel Like an Unsolvable Puzzle

-My husband, Kevin, and I spent a snowy Sunday afternoon this weekend hunched over a new 1,000-piece puzzle.
-If you’ve ever tackled one, you know the kind of optimism that hits when you first empty the box.
-You see the alluring picture on the lid and think, this is going to be great.
+My husband, Kevin, and I spent a snowy Sunday afternoon hunched over a new 1,000-piece puzzle.
+If you’ve ever tackled one, you know the feeling when you see the picture on the lid and think, this is going to be great.

 Let the games begin.